tjdallman/snapperdb/README.md

 |get_strains | Return the strains in the database and their SNP addresses
 |export_json | Produce JSON for import to another SnapperDB database
 |import_json | Import JSON exported from another SnapperDB database
+|get_nlessness | Caluculate the mean nless distance and N50
+|prepare_reference | Prepare ref for new snapperdb instance.
+Like make_snpdb, but without settign up the db
+|add_snippy | Add strain from SNIPPY alignment output

 ---

 ### Creating a Database